rhacp/task_standalone/readme.md

 ### Build the Project with Maven

 1. Add the JSON input to the "src/main/resources/input.json" file.
 2. Ensure you are in the project's root directory.
-Then, build the project using Maven with the following command: <br>
+Build the project using Maven with the following command: <br>
    `mvn clean package`
-3. Then, the calculations are made and the call to the REST endpoint is sent.

 ---

 ### Run the JAR File

 1. Add the JSON input to the "src/main/resources/input.json" file.
 2. Ensure you are in the project's root directory.
-Then, run the JAR file using the following command: <br>
+Run the JAR file using the following command: <br>
    `java -jar target/task_standalone-1.0-SNAPSHOT.jar`
-3. Then, the calculations are made and the call to the REST endpoint is sent.

 ---